Semisimplicity and weight-monodromy for fundamental groups: Results on semisimplicity and weight--monodromy

 Before giving the proof, we will need to recall some lemmas, most of which are likely well-known to experts. \begin{prop} There is a canonical (Galois-equivariant) isomorphism Moreover $\pi_1^\ell(X_{\bar K}, \bar x_1)^\ab/\pi_1^\ell(X_{\bar K}, \bar x_1)^\ab[\ell^\infty]\simeq \HH^1(X_{\bar K, \et}, \mathbb{Z}_\ell)^\vee$ canonically (in particular, as Galois modules). \end{prop} \begin{proof} See \cite[Proposition 2.4]{litt}. \end{proof} We will also need the following part of the Weight--Monodromy Conjecture. \begin{prop} Let $Y$ be any smooth $K$-variety with $\dim(Y)\leq 2$.
 Let $i\in\mathbb{Z}$ and let $\W_\bullet$ be the weight filtration on $\HH^i(Y_{\bar K, \et}, \BQ_\ell)$ \cite{deligne-hodge-i}.
 Then the Weil--Deligne representation $\HH^i(Y_{\bar K, \et}, \BQ_\ell)$ is mixed with positive weights. \end{prop} \begin{proof} Let $\overline{Y}$ be a simple normal crossings compactification of $Y$, which exists by resolution of singularities.

-For $\ell\not=p$, the case of smooth proper $Y$ is proven for $\ell\not=p$ in \cite[Satz 2.13]{rapoport-zink}; the case $\ell=p$ is proven by Mokrane \cite[Corollaire 6.2.3]{mokrane} (Mokrane proves the log-crystalline statement; the statement here follows by applying the $p$-adic comparison theorem \cite[Theorem 0.2]{tsuji}.)
-The general case follows immediately from the Deligne spectral sequence, i.e.~the Leray spectral sequence associated to the embedding $Y\hookrightarrow \overline{Y}$ (see e.g. \cite[pg.~2]{jannsen-weights}), using Theorem~\ref{thm:tannakian} and Proposition~\ref{mixed-extn}. \end{proof}
+For $\ell\not=p$, the case of smooth projective $Y$ with semistable reduction is proven for $\ell\not=p$ in \cite[Satz 2.13]{rapoport-zink}; the case $\ell=p$ is proven by Mokrane \cite[Corollaire 6.2.3]{mokrane} (Mokrane proves the log-crystalline statement; the statement here follows by applying the $p$-adic comparison theorem \cite[Theorem 0.2]{tsuji}).
+The case of arbitrary smooth proper $Y$ follows from Chow's lemma and de Jong's theory of alterations.
+Finally, the general case follows immediately from the Deligne spectral sequence, i.e.~the Leray spectral sequence associated to the embedding $Y\hookrightarrow \overline{Y}$ (see e.g. \cite[pg.~2]{jannsen-weights}), using Theorem~\ref{thm:tannakian} and Proposition~\ref{mixed-extn}. \end{proof}

 \begin{prop} Let $Y$ be any smooth $K$-variety. \begin{enumerate} \item $(\ell\not=p)$: $\varphi_K$ acts semi-simply on $\HH^1(Y_{\bar K, \et}, \BQ_\ell)$. \item $(\ell=p)$: $\varphi_K$ acts semi-simply on $\D_\pst(\HH^1(Y_{\bar K, \et}, \BQ_p))$. \end{enumerate} \end{prop} \begin{proof} We may reduce to the case $Y$ is quasi-projective by replacing $Y$ with an affine open.
 By the Lefschetz hyperplane theorem, it suffices to prove this for $Y$ a curve.
 Let $\overline{Y}$ by the smooth compactification of $Y$; after extending $K$, we may assume $\overline{Y}$ has semistable reduction, and that $\overline{Y}\setminus Y$ is a disjoint union of rational points of $Y$.